April 25, 2023

 Pilewskie ML, Dimick JB.
 Bariatric Surgery for Breast Cancer Risk Reduction-Benefit May Not Be One Size Fits All.
 JAMA Surg.
 2023. doi: 10.1001/jamasurg.2023.0534 [published Online First: 20230412]

 In the editorial by Milissa L. Pilewskie, MD, and Justin B. Dimick, MD, MPH, that accompanied the article, it was noted that many patients do not reach a normal BMI after bariatric surgery and data confirming the amount of weight loss and its relationship to breast cancer risk reduction are not reported in the article.
 They also noted that breast cancer risk is influenced by genetic predisposition, family history, presence of a high-risk lesion, and chest wall radiation.
-These factors need to be considered when counselling patients concerning the potential for cancer risk reduction following bariatric surgery.
+These factors need to be considered when counseling patients concerning the potential for cancer risk reduction following bariatric surgery.